kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/05 - Birth rates, bad times, and the future of humanity/05 - Birth rates, bad times, and the future of humanity.md

 ## Is This Decline Irreversible?

 Probably not, we’ve had huge population drops before and still recovered.
-But I feel like it’s different right now since fertility rates are also down, but it’s still above 2.1.
-We should be considering that fertility rates are also decreasing — but i don’t think that should really matter.
+But I feel like it’s different right now since fertility rates are also down, but they’re still above 2.1.

 ## Should We Want It To?